Trump's Tariffs, Foreign Policy, and Their Possible Consequences

 Canada has suspended imports from the biggest U.S. pork processing plant, a facility run by Smithfield Foods in Tar Heel, North Carolina, the company said on Friday.
 Less competition for Canadian bacon (just kidding).

 Canada is launching a C$5 billion program to help Canadian exporters reach new markets as part of measures to support businesses and workers in response to U.S. tariffs, the federal government said in a statement Friday.
-About 75% of Canadian exports go to the U.S. A major source of imported oil and natural gas.
+About 75% of Canadian exports go to the U.S. Canada is a major source of imported oil and natural gas.

 President Trump said he will be increasing tariffs on Canadian steel and aluminum to 50%, starting March 12, in response to Ontario's 25% surcharge on electricity coming into the United States.